-EveryiPhone.com's Ultimate iLookup feature -- as well as the EveryMac app for the iPhone -- also can precisely identify these iPhone models by order number (referred to as "Model" within the iOS "Settings" app under General > About), and the last four characters of their serial numbers as well.
+EveryiPhone.com's Ultimate iLookup feature -- as well as the EveryMac app for iOS 5 or later, Android, and Kindle Fire -- also can precisely identify these iPhone models by Order Number (referred to as "Model" within the iOS "Settings" app under General > About), and their Serial Numbers, as well.

 Battery Life Differences

-Apple reports that all of these devices provide an estimated maximum of 40 hours of audio playback and 10 hours of video playback, but provides different numbers for voice, mobile Internet, and Wi-Fi use.
+Apple reports that all of these devices provide an estimated maximum of 40 hours of audio playback and 10 hours of video playback, but provide different numbers for voice, mobile Internet, and Wi-Fi use:

 Wireless Connectivity & Data Differences

 Wireless connectivity is quite different amongst the iPhone 4, iPhone 4S, and iPhone 5.